grisuno/LazyOwn/README.md

 This function performs the following actions:
 1. Validates the input line to ensure it contains a colon (`:`), indicating the presence of both a username and password.
+2. Backs up the existing `credentials.txt` file if it exists, renaming it to `credentials_{username}.txt` based on the existing username.
-2. Writes the valid input to `sessions/credentials.txt`.
+3. Writes the valid input to `sessions/credentials.txt`.

 Usage:
     createcredentials user:password